BNSWT/BNSWT/README.md

 I am Yuyang Zhou, a Senior majored in Computer Science in Tongji University🎓.

-I’m currently interning in Westlake University🎓, learning AlphaFold2 and protein structure prediction.
+I’m a Ph.D candidate in Westlake University🎓, learning AlphaFold2 and protein structure prediction.

 Welcome to drop me an email at zhouyuyang712[AT]outlook[DOT]com📫